Nevada Specialty Crop Block Grant Program

 Scope of Work and Program Priorities

 The Nevada Department of Agriculture (NDA) is pleased to announce a competitive solicitation process to award funds for specialty crop projects in Nevada.
-The sole purpose of this program is to enhance the competitiveness of specialty crops.
+The sole purpose of this program is to enhance the competitiveness of specialty crops through research, education, or promotion.
+All projects must benefit multiple beneficiaries which include education initiatives and research that is shared with stakeholders.
 Priorities for use of USDA Specialty Crop Competitive Grant Program funds will include, but are not limited to the activities listed below:

 - Develop new/improved seed varieties and specialty crops